 Enrolment and registration are two processes that are closely related and there is overlap between the two.
 The terms are sometimes used interchangeably and, although they may be combined in a single step, there are, in fact, two distinct processes.
 Enrolment is the process of inaugurating (or establishing) an entity into a context.
 Enrolment may include verification of the entity's identity and establishment of a contextual identity.
 Registration is the process in which an entity requests, and is assigned, privileges to use a service or resource.
 Enrolment is a pre-requisite to registration.

-The enrolment component is comprised of the processes leading up to and including registration of a principal.
-It consists of four processes: application and initiation; proofing; verification; and registration.
+The enrolment component is comprised of the processes leading up to and including record keeping of a principal’s information.
+It consists of four processes: application and initiation; proofing; verification; and record keeping .
 These processes may be conducted entirely by a single organization, or they may consist of a variety of relationships and capabilities provided by a number of organizations including shared or interacting components, systems and services.
 The required processes will differ according to the rigour required by the applicable LoA.
 In the case of a principal enrolling under LoA1, these processes will be minimal (e.g., an individual may click a “new user” button on a webpage and create a username and password).
 In other cases, enrolment processes could be extensive.
 For example, enrolment at LoA4 requires an in-person meeting between the future claimant and the RA, as well as verification of the proofing information provided by the future claimant.

 8.1.1 Enrolment